Revisit Visual Prompt Tuning: The Expressiveness of Prompt Experts¶

 ⭐⭐⭐⭐ (4/5)

-- Novelty: ⭐⭐⭐⭐ MoE-driven problem identification + elegant solution with theoretical grounding.
+- Novelty: ⭐⭐⭐⭐ Solid MoE-driven problem identification and solution.

-- Writing Quality: ⭐⭐⭐⭐ The logical chain from the MoE perspective to the method design is clear.
+- Writing Quality: ⭐⭐⭐⭐ Logical flow from theoretical perspective to design.